 - JPEGmini reduces image size by up to 80% without compromising quality: http://www.jpegmini.com/

-Once your images have been uploaded to your server you can further optimize them thanks to the use of specific image plugin like EWWW Image Optimizer.
-Before optimise the images please visit your pages with a desktop computer and a mobile device thus to generate different formats of the Adaptive Images.
-Otherwise wait a few days of traffic.
+Once your images have been uploaded to your server you can further optimize them thanks to the use of specific image plugins like ShortPixel or the free EWWW Image Optimizer.
+Before optimizing the images please visit your pages with a desktop computer and a mobile device thus to generate different formats of the Adaptive Images.
+Otherwise, wait a few days of traffic.

-Please note that you need to specify the full path of your image on your server in EWWW Image Optimizer → Advanced Settings → Folders to Optimize, ex:
+If, instead you use the EWWW Image Optimizer plugin, please specify the full path of your image on your server in EWWW Image Optimizer → Advanced Settings → Folders to Optimize, ex:

 In order to generate Adaptive Images, under the hood, Uncode asks WordPress to build ‘thumbnail’ version of the images.
 For the images creation WordPress utilises images processing library like GD Image Library or ImageMagick, which should be provided by the server.
 Depending on server configuration, this plugins may lead to undesirable effect that the image metadatas such as copyright information, advanced color informations are stripped from